ANAMU (Petiveria alliacea)

 Grow in pots on concrete deck and remove flowers to prevent seeds from spreading.

-Two Anamu Plants - Guinea Hen Weed - Medicinal Plant - Free Shipping
+Two Anamu Plants - Guinea Hen Weed - Medicinal Plant - Shipping Included!

 Quality fruit trees, medicinal plants and other edible plants.
 These starter plants come to you in larger nursery pots.
 You get a 3" x 8" inch pot instead of a tiny 1.5 x 1.5 potted plant.
 More plant for your money!

 (2 day average delivery).
 We are also including a free package of organic starter fertilizer, for a limited time.